Graduate Student Handbook

 Graduate students are encouraged to attend regional and national professional meetings and to present their work.
 Financial assistance may be provided from project funds, if available, and if the project leader and the administration are convinced that benefits to the project justify expenditure.
 Students may receive different amounts of financial assistance from different project sources.
 Certain funds that may occasionally become available to the department will be distributed to graduate students with priority given to those scheduled to present professional papers.
 If transportation to meetings is available in official vehicles, expenses incurred for other forms of transportation will normally not be paid by the department.

-An Out-of-State Travel Authorization form must be completed at least 10 days prior to departure date, and prior to encumbering any funds for travel arrangements.
+An Out-of-State Travel Authorization form must be completed at least 2 weeks before departure date, and before encumbering any funds for travel arrangements.
 See the Accountant in the LRES Main Office for a complete explanation of all travel requirements well ahead of any planned travel.

 Grievances